emilastanov/create-tg-bot/README.md

 📖 This README is also available in [🇷🇺 Russian](README.ru.md)

-`create-tg-bot` is a CLI tool for rapidly creating clean-architecture Telegram bots using Python.
+`create-tg-bot` is a Python CLI tool and boilerplate generator for creating Telegram bots using a modular and extensible architecture.
+It scaffolds the basic project structure, including handlers, keyboards, models, and services, and includes a `manage.py` interface for generating new components.

 ---

-## 🚀 Features
+## 🔧 Features

-- Quickly scaffold a new project structure
+- Modular project layout
-- SQLite and PostgreSQL support
-- Environment variable and `.env` management
-- Generates Dockerfile and GitHub Actions workflows
-- Automatic database migrations (Alembic)
-- Optional development and production bot tokens
+- Jinja2 templating for generating project files
+- Built-in generator for models, keyboards, and command handlers
+- `manage.py` CLI powered by Click
-- Ready for PyPI publishing
+- Templates for CRUD, keyboards, and message formatting
-- Includes testing with `pytest`
+- Support for future integration of async ORM, logging, i18n

 ---